Conformational variability of loops in the SARS-CoV-2 spike protein: Materials and Methods

-We then consider the structural variability of a given loop instance using the RMSD metric.
-Taking all chains that have no missing coordinates within the loop residues, we compute their pairwise RMSD matrix based on the loop's backbone (N, C$_\alpha$, C, and O) atoms, where the RMSD calculation is applied after the backbone atoms of each loop pair are optimally superimposed.
-Based on that distance matrix, we apply hierarchical clustering with average linkage \citep[UPGMA,][]{sokal1958statistical}, where following \citet{marks2018predicting} we use a distance cutoff of 1.5 \AA~to form distinct clusters of loop conformations.
-Each cluster then represents a group of S protein chains which have a similar conformation for that loop instance.
-We consider a loop instance to have multiple distinct conformations if this step results in two or more such clusters of conformations; otherwise, we say that loop instance essentially adopts only a single conformation.
-Finally, we select a representative from each cluster by taking the chain with the highest structure resolution.
-If all of the chains in the cluster have poor structure resolution ($>3$ \AA), we remove that cluster from further analysis as the atomic coordinates are unlikely to be sufficiently reliable for making detailed structural comparisons.
+Following, we incorporate B-factors to ensure that the clusters formed are statistically distinct.
+Recall that the B-factor can be expressed in terms of the mean-square amplitude of atomic oscillations $u^2$ around their measured positions: $B = 8 \pi^2 \left<u^2\right>$.
+Using an isotropic Gaussian approximation for the corresponding coordinate uncertainties, we can determine whether the difference in backbone coordinates between a loop pair is significantly different with 95\% confidence (see Appendix A for details).
+If none of the chains in one cluster are significantly different from any chains in another cluster, we merge them into a single cluster.
+Clusters composed entirely of chains with poor structure resolution ($>3$ \AA) after this step are removed from further analysis as the atomic coordinates are unlikely to be sufficiently reliable for making detailed structural comparisons.
+Each remaining cluster then represents a distinct group of S protein chains which have a similar conformation for that loop instance.
+We consider a loop instance to have multiple distinct conformations if this analysis results in two or more such clusters of conformations; otherwise, we say that loop instance essentially adopts only a single conformation.
+We select a representative from each cluster by taking the chain with resolution $\le 3$ \AA~that is closest to the geometric centroid of the cluster.

 Our full list of S protein loop targets for study thus consists of all the cluster representatives obtained from the above steps.